Can I Die If The CPAP Power Goes Out?

 So, my recommendation is to:

-- Keep a fully charged deep cell marine battery, and if your machine won't run off 12 volt power, get a good inverter.
-You can run your machine up to three nights on a good charge, and plug it in to recharge when you do have electricity.
+- Keep a fully charged deep cell marine battery, and if your machine doesn't run off 12-volt power, get a good inverter.
+You can run your machine up to three nights on a good charge and plug it in to recharge when you do have electricity.
 I keep this setup under my bed for use during storm season.

-I found a case about a women with sleep apnea who died in sleep after a power outage.
+I found a case about a woman with sleep apnea who died in sleep after a power outage.

-Reports in New Zealand newspapers that an inqiest concluded that a 44 year old woman died after electricty sevrice was disconnected for being behind on bills, as a result her CPAP did not work.
+Reports in New Zealand newspapers that an inquest concluded that a 44-year-old woman died after electricity service was disconnected for being behind on bills; as a result, her CPAP did not work.

 If you look up her name "Muliaga" and CPAP and New Zealand in any browser, you will see several articles about this.

 Publicity from the lawsuit will bring extra attention to how necessary CPAP is, and make sure that your local electric company lists you as a person who needs electricity for medical reasons.

 However, you may realize that this woman had severe sleep apnea and died in sleep without CPAP.
 She already had the electricity service disconnected.Remy Thierry